How to Trade Using the Average True Range Indicator

 In terms of stop loss, if a stock is in a whipsaw-trading period, then you will likely be stopped out due to the tight price action.

-If you could only use the ATR to determine when to get in and out of trades wouldn't life be grand?
+If you only use the ATR to determine when to get in and out of trades wouldn't life be grand?
 In reality, you will need additional confirmation for what the ATR is telling you and what better confirmation than price?

 How to Use the Average True Range for short-term trading